About the Office of Public Safety

 All campus buildings are locked and unlocked on a scheduled basis.
 Keys are issued only to those individuals authorized to enter a building.
 Residence hall windows are equipped with standard locking devices and all student rooms have approved locks.

 Emergency telephone blue lights have been strategically placed on campus for your safety and convenience.
 Some of the telephones have blue lights mounted for easy identification.
 By pushing the red button, these phones will function as a normal campus extension.
 The telephone connects you with a campus public safety officer or dispatcher.
 Even if you cannot speak into the phone, a campus public safety officer will be dispatched to your location.

 Use these phones for security assistance, medical assistance, fire alert, emergency information, and the reporting of crimes or suspicious persons.

 On-campus housing includes single, double and triple rooms.
 The College does not control any housing spaces beyond the campus boundaries.

 During the school year there are approximately 48 resident assistants and professional residential life staff who administer the policies of the College and oversee day-to-day operation of the residence halls.

 The professional residential life staff works closely with student resident assistants.
 All resident assistants are required to participate in workshops that include housing, security and enforcement procedures.
 The resident assistants, in turn, inform students about these procedures.
 The Residential Life Guidelines, found in the Student Life Handbook and Academic Planner, emphasize the role of individual responsibility for living on the LVC campus.
-A copy of the Residential Life Policies may be obtained from the Office of Student Services.
+A copy of the Residential Life Policies may be obtained from the Office of Student Affairs.